Indian states ranking by ease of doing business: Methodology

 In December 2014, Chief Secretaries of states and union territories finalized the basis on which states would be ranked and scored in EDB.
 98-points would be evaluated for each state.
 Accordingly, the first EDB report was constructed with regard to the 98 points and the respective implementation in each state.

 The latest rankings released on 5 September 2020 are based on the performance of states on a wide ranging list of 181 reform points drawn up by the government.
 This covers 45 business regulatory areas which were used to assess the efficacy and energy of their reforms.
 These included single window system, inspection enablers, paying taxes, utility permits, and environment, among others.
 However, the biggest were access to information and transparency enablers, labour regulation-enablers and construction permit enablers.
 The final ranking is based on two separate scoring systems with the majority of the assessment conducted on the basis of states providing evidence of reforms in policies and procedures undertaken by them.

+2024 Udyog Samagam

+In September 2024, during the 'Udyog Samagam' conference, the Union Ministry of Commerce and Industry released the Business Reforms Action Plan (BRAP) rankings, evaluating states and Union Territories (UTs) on the ease of doing business.
+Here is a table summarizing the Ease of Doing Business (BRAP) Rankings from the Udyog Samagam 2024: